aronskaya/smjobbless/README.md

 ## How to make this work
 In order to see the code in this repository working:
-Replace "Mac Developer: mail@example.com (ABCDEFGHIJ)" in both Info.plist files with the certificate, that you use to sign targets.
+Replace "Mac Developer: mail@example.com (ABCDEFGHIJ)" with the certificate, that you use to sign targets.

+#### 3 places to specify the certificate:

+1. `Client`'s Info.plist
+2. `com.smjobblesssample.installer`'s Info.plist
+3. XPCServer.swift, `entitlements` constant.

+The first Info.plist file is located in `Client` target, the second — in `com.smjobblesssample.installer` target.

 The correct name of the certificate you use can be found in `Keychain`.
 Double-click the certificate in the list and copy it's `Common name`.

-First Info.plist file is located in `Client` target, second — in `com.smjobblesssample.installer` target.

 ## Used Definitions